New Business Guide shows you how to

 You’ll learn the easy way to compete and win against these large impersonal corporations.
 There are three major chain stores close to my home and yet people come to me with their transfers.
 Think about it: Would you give your own precious 40 year old home movies to a clerk in a drug store who will send your films out of state to a nameless corporation somewhere?
 Or would you rather have a trusted neighbor who lives in your same town do a careful transfer?
 I guess it’s obvious.
 And that neighbor could be YOU.

 Transferring VHS and other formats to DVD, USB drive or the Cloud can also be a lucrative business especially when you have the right gear.
-Typically, a customer will bring you, not one or two tapes, but a whole shopping bag of tapes.
+Typically, a customer will bring you, not one or two tapes, but a large box of tapes.
 It’s so nice to make a profit on the very first job!

 Secrets Of Running A Successful Transfer Business

 Offering all of these services at the same time is one of the keys to making it work.
+You can do just fine offering only video transfers, but the fun and great profits begin when you add more services.
 Each of the services is related to the others.
 The customers for one service will often want a second or third service.
 It’s an ideal synergy.
 And duplication is a natural add-on to offer anytime you are producing videos whether it’s a Keepsake Video, Memorial Video or anything else.
-Your customer will want a bunch of copies, sometimes 100 or more.
 Many video producers don’t even do their own duplication so you’ll also want to offer all these services to other producers in your area.

-Start Small With Little Or No Investment And Ramp It Up As You Go
+Start Small With Little Or No Investment And Bootstrap It As You Go

 A surprising aspect about these businesses is the low cost of entry.
 The equipment is inexpensive.
 You may already own some or all of it.
 It’s an easy kind of business to bootstrap.
 Start small and ramp up only when your business needs more capacity.

 The marketing costs are also extremely low.
 We’ll show you how to get FREE publicity for your business and all of your products in local publications and websites.
-You’ll discover how to insure your business is top ranked in LOCAL search engines.
+We’ve even included press releases you can use with just a couple modifications.
+You’ll discover how to insure your business is top ranked in LOCAL Google searches.
+You’ll see the steps one small company took to gain #1 rank in Google’s coveted 3-pack local listings map.
 This local ranking is vital to a local business.
 It can make or break you and we’ll show you exactly what to do to insure success.

-“Start Your Own Video Duplication and Transfer Business” is full of solid advice and proven strategies for making exceptional profits in this home business.
+“Start Your Own Video Transfer Business” is full of solid advice and proven strategies for making exceptional profits in this home business.

 And here’s something you don’t often hear.
 This ebook comes with a 90 day money back satisfaction guarantee.
 I want you to be completely happy with this product or I will give you a full refund.
 Fair enough?